lx200916/lx200916/README.md

 `X Lee`,aka `Saltedfish`,undergraduate,coder & explorer.

 - 🔭 Write in Go/Python.
-Kotlin/Vue&Node/Dart is also fine.
 Poor in PHP/C(++)/Algorithm Skills.
+Rust is all Greek to me.
 - 💬 Blog at https://saltedfish.fun.
 - There are more things in heaven and earth than you've ever dreamed of.